Cluster Computing for MATLAB Users

-In this webinar you will learn how MATLAB Distributed Computing Server™ works with Parallel Computing Toolbox™ to speed up MATLAB applications by using cluster computing hardware.
+In this webinar you will learn how MATLAB Parallel Server™ works with Parallel Computing Toolbox™ to speed up MATLAB applications by using cluster computing hardware.
 You will learn how minimal changes to your code and workflow will allow you to take advantage of hardware beyond your desktop.

 About the Presenter: Gerardo Hernandez holds a B.S in Physics from the University of Puerto Rico at Mayagüez and a M.S. in Applied Mathematics from the same institution.
 His area of research was the theory of distributions and inverse problems, in particular the identification of linear systems.
 In his master’s thesis “Identification of linear systems” Gerardo designed and implemented in MATLAB an, iterative, non-destructive method for retrieving the convolution kernel of linear systems.